hyperhq/docs.hyper.sh-hyper/Introduction/region.md

 # Regions

-Each Hyper region is designed to be completely isolated from one another, to achieve the greatest possible fault tolerance and stability.
+Hyper regions are designed to be completely isolated from one another, to achieve the greatest possible fault tolerance and stability.

 When you view your resources, you'll only see the resources tied to the region you've specified.
 This is because regions are isolated from each other, and are not replicated across regions automatically.